99003192/online-food-ordering-system/README.md

 - client.py: send HTTP requests

-- test.py: unit test for the 4 http methods: POST, GET, PUT, DELETE
+- test.py: unit test for the 4 HTTP methods: POST, GET, PUT, DELETE

 # How to run it: